21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use a round brush and some volumizing mousse while blow-drying to create that signature shape, leaving it slightly imperfect.
+Use a round brush and a little DESIGNME Puff.Me Volumizing Mousse while blow-drying to create that signature shape, leaving it slightly imperfect.

 The Parisian Pixie-Bob